 If you don't have an HSA account, then you should really consider setting this as a new financial goal!
 A health savings account is a tax-free savings account that's made to hold money for any health-related expenses.
 This could be anything from paying for prescriptions to paying medical bills.
 The tax savings alone make this account worth it!
-Read more about HSAs and how much you should keep in them HERE.
+Read more about HSAs and how much you should keep in them.

 If one of your financial goals is to become debt-free, then boy, have you come to the right place!
 Have you heard of our awesome online budgeting program, Budget Boot Camp?
 It's a crazy fun video program that makes money easy to understand.
-No, seriously!
+Seriously!
 All you need is a screen and you're good to go.

 If you don't save AT LEAST what you paid for the program, we'll refund every dime.
 You've really got nothing to lose!
 Use the code FCFBLOG to get an extra 10% off because you're awesome and you deserve it!

 We firmly believe in giving back to what you feel passionate about!
 We recommend saving 10% of your take-home income and giving it to your church or charity of choice.

 In order to become financially secure, you've got to take control of your finances!
 The first step for that is to start budgeting and being purposeful with your money.
 We highly recommend reading our post on the 70% rule – it will really help you figure out where to put all of your money and give it a purpose!

 You should also consider setting financial goals for your kids!
 Give your kids a place to put the money they earn from allowance, jobs, birthdays, and holidays.
 Teach your kids about money and help them save for their most-wanted items with our free kid's savings tracker!

 It's also wise to set up accounts you can put money into for their futures, whether it's for a car, college, religious mission, or something else.
 To read more about saving for your kids' futures, read that section in our 7 bank accounts post.